AndyLandy/MakeMP3/README.txt

                 For more specifics about adjusting gain, how it works, and why you might want to do this, you should look into 'mp3gain'.

+    --tg        Apply track gain using aacgain.
+This estimates the average perceived loudness of each track individually and applies a lossless gain chainge to approximately match it to a reference of 89dB sound pressure level.

     --debug     Prints out lots of debugging information, which is mostly useful for development purposes, but can also be helpful to work out